CorneliusNgure/alx-airbnb-database/database-script-0x02/README.md

 # SQL Join and Subquery Examples

-This README provides SQL queries demonstrating the use of different types of joins and subqueries in a PostgreSQL Airbnb-like database schema.
+This README provides SQL queries demonstrating the use of different types of joins, subqueries, aggregations, and window functions in a PostgreSQL Airbnb-like database schema.

 ---